jedi-knights/go-task.nvim/README.md

 * Document public methods
 * Use `vim.notify()` or floating windows for user feedback
 * Test using Plenary (every PR should include tests)
+* Avoid noisy logs in CI/headless mode (handled by default)

 ---